Let's talk about loneliness: part one

 Loneliness can seem like a negative thing.
 Maybe it's something we don't talk about.
 Actually, anyone can feel lonely and probably everyone has at some point.
 It is very possible to be surrounded by supportive friends and family but still feel lonely.

 In fact, research shows that people aged 18 -25 are at increased risk of feeling significantly lonely at the moment.
-It’s easy to understand why, given the current pandemic.
+It’s easy to understand why.
 However, it’s important to remember that everyone experiences loneliness slightly differently.
 What one person might feel could be totally different to someone else in the same situation.
 And that's OK.
 It's part of being individually you.

 We spoke to a group of young people to ask how they would define loneliness.
 They said...